Close

 eBook Sale: The Weird by Jeff Vandermeer & Ann Vandermeer

-Image Placeholder of - 12 The ebook edition of The Weird edited by Jeff Vandermeer & Ann Vandermeer is on sale now for only $12.99!
+opens in a new windowPlace holder of - 45 The ebook edition of opens in a new windowThe Weird edited by Jeff Vandermeer & Ann Vandermeer is on sale now for only $12.99!
 This offer will only last for a limited time, so order your copy today.

 About The Weird: From Lovecraft to Borges to Gaiman, a century of intrepid literary experimentation has created a corpus of dark and strange stories that transcend all known genre boundaries.
 Together these stories form The Weird, and its practitioners include some of the greatest names in twentieth and twenty-first century literature.